 What is a link audit?

-Put simply, it’s a process of analysing all links which redirect back to your domain.
+Put simply, it’s a process of analyzing all links which redirect back to your domain.
 This process allows the identification of any problems in your backlinking.

-Similarly to an SEO audit, a link audit can determine whether or not the links are optimising your site.
-It can determine whether integrated links are helping your domain rank higher for target keyphrases and keywords, or if they are damaging your rank.
+A link audit can determine whether or not the links are optimizing your site.
+It can determine whether integrated links are helping your domain rank higher for target keyphrases and keywords or if they are damaging your rank.

-Useful sites for carrying out a link audit include Moz or SEMrush, or even through Google’s Webmaster Tools (Search Console).
+Useful sites for carrying out a link audit include Moz or SemRush, or even Google’s Webmaster Tools.

-Once you have carried out a link audit, check the “spam score” of the domain(s) that backlink to your website.
+Once you’ve carried out a link audit, check the “spam score” of the domains that backlink to your website.
 This is important, as DA ranks are known to reduce due to an increase in spammy domains.
 Anything with a spam score over the 30% rank should be removed.

-To disavow any specific (or all of the) spammy links, will need to carry out the following steps:
+To disavow any spammy links, you will need to carry out the following steps:

 - Create a list of the links you wish to disassociate yourself from